ioccc-src/winner/2014/skeggs/README.md

 (Use left and right arrow keys and space/enter to select options.
 Press Q or Escape to quit.)

 ### KNOWN COMPILER WARNINGS

 Unfortunately, it became very difficult to get this entry to fit within the size requirements.
-It's currently at 2052 according to iocccsize, and 3994 according to wc -c.
+It's currently at 2052 according to [iocccsize](../iocccsize.c), and 3994 according to `wc -c`.

 The current size is a third to a half of the original size before compression.